-The programme is at the leading edge of international developments in counselling psychology practice, research and theory; and brings together contemporary understandings from person-centred, psychodynamic and cognitive-behavioural models of therapy.
-There is a strong emphasis on employability, including skills in assessment and formulation, psychometric testing, qualitative and quantitative research methods, service evaluation and leadership
+This programme has recently been updated and re-validated to incorporate new BPS standards.
+It is at the leading edge of international developments in counselling psychology practice, research and theory; and brings together contemporary understandings from person-centred psychodynamic and cognitive-behavioural models of therapy.
+There is a strong emphasis on your identity and employability as a practitioner psychologist, including skills in assessment and formulation, leadership, service evaluation, psychological testing, qualitative and quantitative research methods.

 You will join a vibrant community of practitioners and researchers, who will help you achieve your goals, and enable you to make a valuable contribution to the field of counselling psychology.

-- Before submitting an application all candidates must read the full 'Programme Outline' and entry requirements.
+- Please note that before submitting an application all candidates must read the full 'Programme Outline' and entry requirements.

 Starting in your second year, you will work towards the production of a doctoral portfolio to showcase and integrate your learning as a counselling psychologist, across both professional practice and research domains.
-The portfolio contains elements, such as research papers, that are ready to be submitted for publication, thus further enhancing the trainee’s professional contribution and employability.
+The portfolio contains elements, such as research papers, that you will be encouraged to submit for publication, thus further enhancing your professional contribution and employability.

 During your training, you will develop key transferable skills as a practitioner psychologist, in research, psychological testing, service evaluation, team working and leadership.
 Your development will be closely supported and monitored throughout the programme, using formative and summative assessment, involving clinical tutors and research supervisors.